-These events also need to be planned and organized.
-Typically, we are 50-60 persons to an event, and most times we end the event with a shared dinner and maybe some drinks and a night out.
+Typically, we participate 40-50 persons in an event, and most times we end the event with a shared dinner and maybe a night out.

-Volunteering as an intepreter
+Volunteering as an interpreter/translator

 Many of the asylum activists (the members in the group who are applying for asylum) in the group do not speak Danish or English, but for example Farsi/Dari, Arabic, Malay, Luganda and several other languages.
 Almost all contact persons speak Danish and English.

-Therefore, we have a group of interpreters/translators, which can help us with interpretation and translation associated with:
+We are looking for interpreters/translators who are LGBT+ sensitive and can help us with interpretation and translation associated with:

 - Written and oral translation of documents, newspaper articles, letters, minutes of meetings, and other things to be used in asylum activists’ asylum cases

-We need permanent interpreters/translators, who:
+We need interpreters/translators, who:

 - Can interpret and translate between Danish or English and another language